Click here for general information about Form 1120.

-An entity filing a Form 1120 U.S Corporation Income Tax Return is a domestic corporation (or association electing to be taxable as a corporation).
-Such an entity must file a tax return (Form 1120) each year whether they have taxable income or do not have taxable income.
+An entity filing a Form 1120 U.S Corporation Income Tax Return is a domestic corporation (or association electing to be taxed as a corporation).
+Such an entity must file a tax return (Form 1120) each year whether or not they have taxable income.
 Such an entity is commonly referred to as a C Corporation and it is recognized as a separate taxpaying entity.

-Step 2 – Enter the EIN of the Corporation and press the Enter key.
-A question will appear asking if you want to create a new return, select 'Yes”.
+Step 2 – Enter the EIN of the Corporation and press Enter.
+You will be asked if you want to create a new return.
+Select Yes.

 Note: In the following Steps 8-14, you will enter the Income, Deductions and Credits.
 You should skip any item in this section that is not applicable and only complete the items that are necessary for the return.